 Not quite!
 It maybe a tiny space, yes – well proportioned too, but also filled with all those essential gadgets, gizmo’s and homely possessions.

-In fact, the smaller, the cosier and the realisation that you don’t need more space and that somehow, the need for anything more, really doesn’t exist.
+In fact, the smaller, the cosier.
+The realisation that you don’t need more space and somehow the need for anything more really doesn’t exist.

-A chance meeting with extraordinary people, all on their own journey, comparing stories, exchanging information, learning and growing and motivating each other.
+A chance meeting with extraordinary people on their own journey, comparing stories, exchanging information, learning and growing and motivating each other.

-Planning that next destination, the call of the explorer in you, to always want to know just what’s around the next corner.
+Planning that next destination, the call of the explorer in you and always wanting to know just what’s around the next corner.